Grassland Systems

 Grazing Livestock Systems

-The grazing livestock systems option focuses on the relationships between ruminant livestock production, rangeland ecology and business management.
-You will graduate ready for a career in forage-based livestock production, including ranch management, extension education and financial advising.
+This option explores the connections among ruminant livestock production, rangeland ecology and business management.
+You’ll graduate ready for a career in forage-based livestock production, including ranch management, extension education and financial advising—helping grow a thriving agricultural economy.

 Faculty talking to students outside in grassland area